What is malaria?

 How is malaria diagnosed?

-Malaria can be suspected based on the patient’s travel history, symptoms, and the findings of a medical examination.
+Malaria can be suspected based on the patient's travel history, symptoms, and the findings of a medical examination.
 To confirm the diagnosis, laboratory tests must be done on samples of blood.
-The most common test involves identifying the malaria parasites by examining a specially-prepared and stained drop of the patient’s blood under the microscope.
+The most common test involves identifying the malaria parasites by examining a specially-prepared and stained drop of the patient's blood under a microscope.

 What is the treatment for malaria?